Legal Retrieval for Public Defenders

 \section{Taxonomy of Defender Queries}

-To better understand the PD dataset, we manually annotated all queries for search intent (what the user was searching for) and algorithmic search strategies ( keyword-based, embedding-based, and agentic).
-We then construct a taxonomy, which includes information about how often queries have been successfully answered by the BriefBank.
+To better understand public defense search, we manually annotated all queries for search intent (what a defender was searching for) and algorithmic search strategies (keyword-based, embedding-based, and agentic).
+We then construct a taxonomy, which includes information about how often queries have been successfully answered by the Resource Library.
 These can point to common failure cases in realistic legal retrieval.
 While commercial companies have such data at scale, little to no publicly available information on real-world legal queries can be found.
 We describe the annotation process in more detail in Appendix Table \ref{tab:query_examples}.